it4biz/pentaho-ce-audit/README.md

 It is an open source project that helps Pentaho BI Admin users to visualize statistics like:
 * Who is logging in the BI Portal (Pentaho BI Server)?
 * When are the users using the BI Portal?
-* What is the file with more access and a lot of others infos about the use of the BI Portal.
+* What is the content with more access?
+* And a lot of others infos about the use of the BI Portal.

 ### Read More